discindo/discindo-org/content/post/2024-06-23-few-notes-on-getting-r-package-data-from-the-local-library/index.en.md

 ```

 At this point, I am thinking that all these description files have the same
 structure.
-Therefore if I want to get all packages' version i need to `lapply` to
+Therefore, if I want to get all packages' version I need to `lapply` to
 get the fourth element and that's that.
 It turns out this is not entirely true.
 Not all packages have the same structure of the description.
 See `tydir`: